18F/handbook/_pages/business-units/operations/talent/talent.md

 ### Team Values

+- Attentiveness
+- Inclusion
-- Teamwork
+- Empathy
-- User-Centric, iterative & agile
+- User-Centric, Iterative and Agile
 - Measureable & data driven
+- Transparency
-- Open by default
+- Collaboration
-- Be great to work with
-- Innovative Solutions
+- Strategic Thinking

-### FY2020 Key Objectives
+### FY2021 Key Objectives

-1. Acquire the people that TTS needs to deliver on the work to transform the Federal Government
-2. Set the bar for candidate experience within the Federal Government
-3. Attract and hire well-qualified candidates who reflect the diversity of the general public
+1. Atttract and hire well-qualified candidates who reflect the diversity of the general public
+2. Strategically partner with leaderdhip to understand and advise on the people needs of the organization
+3. Use data to make well informed decisions about the recruitment and onboarding process
+4. Foster relationships internally and externally

 ### Our Commitment to DE&I